 Popflick: The movie has fascinating images.
 I was alarmed during the sequence that takes us through a forest on fire.
 Were you always there when they were shooting?

-Popflick: When you use these impactful, eye-opening images, there might be a risk of taking the viewer out of the movie’s discourse?
+Popflick: When you use these impactful, eye-opening images, you might risk taking the viewer out of the movie’s discourse.
 Can we get distracted by wondering who you shot it?
 Or is this just a movie-critic problem?

 Natalia Almada: Somebody who makes or thinks about film might wonder how we got some images, but I’m not against that.
 The movie is ambiguous in the real sense of ambiguity.
 Its point of view about technology is that it’s incredible what we can imagine and achieve as human beings.
 But then, there is also this dangerous side.
-We can’t quite fathom what could happen and the negative consequences it brings.
+We can’t quite fathom what could happen and its negative consequences.
 That’s what the movie says, more than saying something is good or bad.
 It says we have to think about it.
 In all my movies, I care a lot about the image.
-I care about the experience of the movie as something aesthetic, visceral.
+I care about the experience of the movie as something aesthetic and visceral.
 For me, cinema brings us ideas.
 These are tools to say something.
 I care about what I say, and I care so much that I will say it in a way that moves you.

 Popflick: There is a sequence in a sound booth where you record your voice and give verbal permission for use in a simulator.
-That alerted me to the possibility that I might have been listening to a virtual voice without knowing it!
+That alerted me to the possibility of listening to a virtual voice without knowing it!